exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
-### MAPPING is still a work in progress, especially the random generator.
-Expect issues, save frequently.
-Remember pythia makes a backup zip in backups every time you run the program.
+### MAPPING is still a work in progress.
+Expect issues.

 ### Pythia-Oracle 1.0.0